JHenzi/robot-diary/README.md

 3. For each observation cycle:
    - Attempt to capture a frame from the YouTube live stream
    - If image capture fails, automatically fall back to news-based observation using [Pulse API](https://pulse.henzi.org)
-   - Load recent memory/history
+   - Load recent memory/history (using intelligent LLM-generated summaries)
    - Fetch current weather data (if configured)
+   - Fetch random news headlines (40% chance) for contextual awareness
-   - Use `gpt-oss-20b` to generate a dynamic prompt based on recent history, weather, and context
+   - Use `gpt-oss-20b` to generate a dynamic prompt with:
+     - Recent memory summaries
+     - Style variation instructions (randomly selected)
+     - Perspective shift instructions
+     - Context-aware focus instructions
+     - Anti-repetition warnings
    - For image-based observations: Send image to `llama-4-maverick` for vision interpretation
    - For news-based observations: Generate text-only entry reflecting on news headlines
    - Generate diary entry using the optimized prompt
+   - Calculate next scheduled observation time
+   - Append next scheduled time to diary entry (with timezone)
+   - Generate LLM summary of the entry for future memory retrieval
    - Create Hugo post in `hugo/content/posts/` with cover image (for image-based posts)
    - Automatically build Hugo site
    - Deploy site (if configured)
-   - Update memory with the new observation
+   - Update memory with the new observation (including LLM summary)

 ### Running as a System Service